Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## creditCheckEmpty

+Search for invoices that has an empty credit check.

 | Property         | Required | Default value | Description                                    |
 |------------------|----------|---------------|------------------------------------------------|
 | creditCheckEmpty | No       | 1             | Activate this filter.
 (1 = activate, 0 = skip) |